PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

   temp: {}
 ```

 Once you commit the file to the repo you'll it'll start a build of the container on the drone runner.
-The full tutorial on how to create a CI pipeline for container scanning using Drone go [here](https://github.com/PaloAltoNetworks/prisma_channel_resources/blob/main/lab_deploy/ci_vulnerability_lab_guide.md)
+The full tutorial on how to create a CI pipeline for container scanning using Drone go is located -> [here](https://github.com/PaloAltoNetworks/prisma_channel_resources/blob/main/lab_deploy/ci_vulnerability_lab_guide.md).

+If you'd like to work on creating a ci pipeline to scan IAC templates, k8s manifests, helm charts, and/or Dockerfiles; see the tutorial for that lab -> [here](https://github.com/PaloAltoNetworks/prisma_channel_resources/blob/main/panw-partner-wiki-main/contents/labs/prisma_code_security_on_prem_vcs_ci_pipeline.md).

 And if your organization happens to have a self-hosted production deployment of GitLab, and want to get into some more advanced stuff.
 You might check out this page (FYI, this will require a real deployment of GitLab) [Prisma Cloud Compute Container Scanning using Kaniko and GitLab](https://github.com/PaloAltoNetworks/prisma_channel_resources/blob/main/panw-partner-wiki-main/contents/labs/prisma_cloud_compute_gitlab_self_hosted_kaniko_rootless_container_building.md)